ParisaDaeijavad/faba-bean-image-classification/README.md

 3. Clone SAM 2 Github Repository, checkpoints and Step1_SAM2.1.py

-a.
+3a.
 Clone SAM 2 github repository and download the checkpoints by running the commands as:

    ```bash
    git clone https://github.com/facebookresearch/sam2.git && cd sam2